AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Create your first email content by using the Email Designer."
 >abstract="Create your first email content"

+In this example, we are going to design the email using a predefined template.
+Detailed information on how to configure email content are available in [this section](../content/edit-content.md).

 1. Click the **[!UICONTROL Edit content]** button to start creating the content of your email.

    This screen allows you to configure the email content and design it using the Email Designer.

     ![](assets/edit-content.png)

-    >[!NOTE]
-    >
-    >The From name and From email information are predefined in the selected email template.
-    >
-    >By default, email tracking is enabled for opens and clicks.
-To disable these options, unselect them from the Optional features section.

 1. Specify the subject of your email using the Expression Editor.
 [Learn how to personalize your content](../personalization/personalize.md)